-Valentine’s Day has come and gone, but hopefully the effects of your shared affection will linger longer than just this month.
-And to demonstrate, what if I told you a gift existed that was completely free, would take a minimum of time, and would make your love relationship measurably better?
-Would you try it even though Valentine’s Day is over?
-Well, Saint Valentine might be a Saint about whose historical record is sparse, but I personally think he would give you this gift too.
+Valentine’s Day has come and gone, but hopefully, the effects of your shared affection will linger longer than just this month.
+And as a way to bring that about, suppose a gift existed that was completely free, took a minimum of time, and made your love relationship immeasurably better?
+Would you give it a try?
+Saint Valentine would say, "Go for it."

-Also according to a 1990 university study, “Decades of research have demonstrated that people highly involved in religion have the happiest marriages.”
-But we certainly don’t hear much about these results, do we?
+Also, according to a 1990 university study, “Decades of research have demonstrated that people highly involved in religion have the happiest marriages.”

 Take each other’s hands.

 But how do you start if you have never prayed together as a couple before?
-Well begin by taking each other’s hands, bowing your head and saying what is on your heart.
-Pray together before meals; pray before you leave the home for work; or pray before you fall asleep.
+Well, begin by taking each other’s hands, bowing your head, and saying what is on your heart.
+Pray together before meals; pray before you leave home for work; or pray before you fall asleep.
 My husband and I always hold each other before he leaves for work, and he will ask God’s blessing on each family member by name and any other pressing requests on his heart.
 I will chime in with my petitions too.
 Somehow, if he goes off to work and we haven’t prayed, it seems like the day isn’t complete.
-This joint prayer, however, gives my morning and day a protected feel.
+However, this joint prayer gives my morning and day a protected feel.

 As an addendum, I shared the above statistics with my son and his wife as they were embarking on their honeymoon.
 David reported back with these results.
 “We prayed together on Thursday, Friday, and Saturday, and they were amazing smooth sailing days.
 Everything worked well.
 Then on Sunday, we forgot, and it was a crappy day that ended with a head injury from roller-blading.
 Man, if we had taken two minutes to pray, maybe that injury would have been offset.”